archekb/lsx024b/readme.md

 *or download binary from realese section*.

+NOTE: Set version for production building `go build -s -w -X main.version=1.0` or empty `go build` for Debug log level.

-**Attention!** For update web client you should run web client building before server building, if you use `docker` and `make` new client will added automatically.
+**ATTENTION!** For update web client you should run web client building before server building, if you use `docker` and `make` new client will added automatically.

 #### Server ####